Skip to content

 Callback&& looks like an rvalue reference, but it is actually a forwarding reference.
 When Callback is a template parameter, the meaning of Callback&& depends on the argument passed in:

-• If an rvalue is passed (such as a temporary lambda): Callback is deduced as Lambda, and Callback&& is simply Lambda&& (an rvalue reference).
+• Passing an rvalue (like a temporary lambda): Callback deduces to Callback, and Callback&& is Callback&& (rvalue reference).

-Therefore, Callback&& can accept anything—lvalues, rvalues, const, and non-const.
+So Callback&& can accept anything—lvalue, rvalue, const, non-const.
 This is exactly what we want: users can pass a temporary lambda or a named function object.

 Why not use const Callback&?
-Because a const reference cannot invoke a non-const operator().
-Although our lambda does not modify captured variables, maintaining generality is safer.
+Because a const reference cannot call non-const operator().
+Although our lambda doesn't modify captured variables, maintaining generality is safer.

-In this scenario, we did not use std::forward<Callback>(cb)—because the callback is only invoked once inside poll_events(), so perfect forwarding is unnecessary.
-If cb is an lvalue, we just call it directly; if it is an rvalue, we also just call it directly.
-The role of the forwarding reference here is simply to "accept any callable object type," rather than to "perfectly forward" it.
+In this scenario, we didn't use std::forward—because the callback is only called once inside Button, so perfect forwarding isn't needed.
+If callback is an lvalue, we just call it; if it's an rvalue, we also just call it.
+The forwarding reference here serves only to "accept any callable type," not to "perfectly forward."

 Full Code Walkthrough

-Now let's walk through the execution flow of main.cpp from start to finish, and see what each line of code is doing.
+Now let's walk through the execution flow of main.cpp from start to finish and see what every line of code does.

 cpp